 Polar Library is well stocked with books and popular board games.
 The Library is open 24 hours.
 Its collection includes books in various languages and themed on wildlife, history, marine biology, geology, ecology, also field guides, picture- and reference books.

-Polar Boutique is ship's gift shop selling travel essentials and souvenirs, as well as a selection of expedition gear (clothing, waterproof pants, gloves, hats).
-Shop's opening hours are based on the daily scheduled cruise activities.
+Polar Boutique is the ship's gift shop selling travel essentials and souvenirs, as well as a selection of expedition gear (clothing, waterproof pants, gloves, hats).
+The Shop's opening hours are based on the daily scheduled cruise activities.

-In the Lobby area is ship's Reception (Guest Services Desk) served by dedicated staff that assists passengers with information, purchasing PIN cards (Internet / email access, phone cards), arranging wake-up calls.
-The Reception also doubles as Cashier's Office for setting shipboard accounts and making payments of these accounts towards the end of the cruise.
+In the Lobby area is the Reception/Guest Services Desk served by dedicated staff that assists passengers with information, purchasing PIN cards (Internet / email access, phone cards), arranging wake-up calls.
+The Reception also doubles as the Cashier's Office for setting shipboard accounts and making payments of these accounts towards the end of the cruise.
 Also on Lobby Deck are the ship's two entrance areas (portside and starboard) used for passenger embarkation / disembarkation in ports of call where pier/quay/wharf is available for docking.

-Wellness facilities include an outdoor jogging track (on top-deck), small gym, Sauna Room, Spa (room for massages, showers, changing / locker rooms), Hairdresser.
+Wellness facilities include an outdoor jogging track (on top-deck), small gym, Sauna Room, Spa (room for massages/SeaSpa by L'OCCITANE treatments, showers, changing / locker rooms), Hairdresser.
 On Sun Deck is the outdoor heated swimming pool surrounded by a sunbathing area with loungers.
 The pool has a kids (shallow) area separated from the deeper saltwater plunge pool.
-The ship doesn't provide lifeguard on duty.
+The ship doesn't provide lifeguards on duty.
 On top-deck (aft) is a Helideck - helipad used in cases of emergencies.

 As complimentary shoreside activities are offered camping, seakayaking, stand-up paddleboarding, Zodiac boat tours.